 Kona has everything that you possibly need or want.
 Here you will find five-star restaurants and hotels, along with activities for the whole family.
 Just make sure that you have plenty of time to see and do everything.

-Although the town may seem small, there are tons of things to see and do.
+Although the town may seem small, there are tons of things to do on Kona Hawaii.

-It’s a fun activity and when you get there earlier, you can watch and learn how to do various things the Hawaiians used to do.
-Here you’ll find how to skin a coconut or climb coconut tree.
+It’s a fun activity, and when you get there earlier, you can watch and learn how to do various things the Hawaiians used to do.
+Here you’ll find how to skin a coconut or climb a coconut tree.
 You’ll also see how the ancient Hawaiians used to weave baskets.

-There are several activities that make it worth wild all before the luau actually starts.
-So if you get a chance deftly check out the luau.
+There are several activities that make it worthwhile all before the luau actually starts.
+So if you get a chance, definitely check out the luau.

 But the King Kam is just one hotel that you’ll find on the coast.
-It is also on the pricier side, so if you’re looking for a cheap hotel to stay in, you might want to cruise down Ali’I Drive a bit further and check out Uncle Billy’s hotel.
+It is also on the pricier side, so if you’re looking for a cheap hotel to stay in that fits your budget, consider staying in a VRBO or Airbnb.